AdobeDocs/commerce-webapi/src/pages/graphql/usage/api-response.md

   - GraphQL
 ---

-# Status codes and GraphQl responses
+# GraphQL status codes and responses

 Each GraphQl API call returns a HTTP status code and a response payload.
 When an error occurs, the response payload returns an error message.